arash-dehghan/EmbeddingComplexNetworks/README.md

 * splitting data to train and test subsets
 * training of classification models (XGBoost)

-All abovementioned algorithms were controlled with proper seeding excluding generation of embedding which would require modification to OpenNE package and additional constraints for specific embedding algorithms (Node2Vec and DeepWalk rely on external Word2Vec implementation different seeding mechanism).
+All abovementioned algorithms were controlled with proper seeding except generation of embedding which would require modification to OpenNE package and additional constraints for specific embedding algorithms (Node2Vec and DeepWalk rely on external Word2Vec implementation different seeding mechanism).
 As embedding algorithms provide minor contribution to the overall variance of output measures, executing experiments in current setup should still produce results closely resembling the original ones.

 ### Acknowledgments
 #### Computing environment
 Experiments were conducted using [SOSCIP](https://www.soscip.org/) Cloud infrastructure based on OpenStack cloud system.
 #### Embedding algorithms codebase
-We used [OpenNE](https://github.com/thunlp/OpenNE) framework, that expose common interface to many embedding algorithms.
+We used [OpenNE](https://github.com/thunlp/OpenNE) framework, that exposes common interface to many embedding algorithms.
 For VERSE algorithm, implementation available under https://github.com/xgfs/verse was used.